Prehistoric and Hohokam history in Tucson Area.

 "Before 1250 A.D. homes within a village tended to be distributed somewhat randomly with people living in rectangular pit houses built of wattle-and -daub (i.e., framework covered with mats and grass, followed by a covering of mud) with roofs of either thatch (for sloped roofs) or mud (for flat roofs).
 After 1150 A.D. pit houses were no longer built.
 Instead , people began living in dried mud houses built entirely above ground.
 One of the best examples of this type of village is the Great House at Casa Grande."

-Example of a late Hohokam village
+Example of large village

-Example of large village around 1300A.D.
+around 1300A.D.

 Under this parking lot, where the weeds are, is the 1954 excavation of an 650 to 950 A.D. pit house.
 Fueling the argument that Tucson may be one of the oldest continuously inhabited cities in America.